The Promise of Kenya’s Experiment With Universal Basic Income

 Like the Abetas, Samson Wandolo Adera also invests his UBI.
 The former government worker is considered the most affluent citizen of Makanga, though he insists this is merely a reflection of the poor local economic situation.
 “I’m leading an average life,” he says, “not poor, not rich.”

-Before the UBI was introduced, Adera tried to start a fish farm in nearby Lake Victoria, but he realized that he did not have enough capital to sustain it.
+Before the UBI trial started, Adera tried to start a fish farm in nearby Lake Victoria, but he realized that he did not have enough capital to sustain it.
 “For a bank loan, the interest was too high,” he says, noting that he feared he would lose his initial investment.

 The UBI revived the project, which he now runs along with other investors.
 He has hired several people for the farm, including those paid to keep an eye on the fish.
 “You cannot keep fish in the lake alone,” he explains.
 “They will be stolen.”